 The Company tests goodwill for impairment annually (on the first day of the fourth fiscal quarter), or whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount, by initially comparing the fair value of each of the Company's four reporting units to their related carrying values.
 If the fair value of the reporting unit is less than its carrying value, the Company performs an additional step to determine the implied fair value of goodwill associated with that reporting unit.
-The implied fair value of goodwill is determined by first allocating the fair value of the reporting unit's fair value of goodwill is determined by first allocating the fair value of the reporting unit's fair value of goodwill is determined by first allocating the fair value of the reporting unit's fair value of goodwill associated with then computing the excess of the reporting unit's fair value over the amounts assigned to the assets and liabilities.
-If the carrying value of goodwill exceeds the implied fair value of goodwill, such exceeds represents the amount of goodwill impairment, and, accordingly, the Company recognizes such impairment.
+The implied fair value of goodwill is determined by first allocating the fair value of the reporting unit to all of its assets and liabilities and then computing the excess of the reporting unit's fair value over the amounts assigned to the assets and liabilities.
+If the carrying value of goodwill exceeds the implied fair value of goodwill, such excess represents the amount of goodwill impairment, and, accordingly, the Company recognizes such impairment.
 The Company's goodwill impairment analysis also includes a comparison of the aggregate estimated fair value of all four reporting units to the Company's total market capitalization.